 Limehouse Conservation Area

-Limehouse Conservation Area is a small park that’s a part of the broader Niagara Escarpment, a large string of forests, marshy wetlands, cliffs and other unique environments that stretch through parts Southern Ontario.
-The park includes nearly 200 acres of unique limestone landscape, including deep ravines and fissures.
+Limehouse Conservation Area is a small park that’s a part of the broader Niagara Escarpment, a large string of forests, marshy wetlands, cliffs and other unique environments that stretches from the Niagara area to the Georgian Bay.
+The park includes over 80 hectares of unique limestone landscape, including deep ravines and fissures.
 You can meander through mossy forests and along streams via dirt trails and wooden boardwalks.

-You’ll find Limehouse Conservation Area just off Highway 7 near the small community of Limehouse within Halton Hills.
-The park is about 70 km west and slightly north of the centre of Toronto.
+Limehouse Conservation Area is just off Highway 7 near the small community of Limehouse within Halton Hills.
+The park is about 70 km west and slightly north of Toronto.

 For up-to-date information and details about Limehouse Conservation Area, we recommend visiting their website.
 For more information about the property and other places of interest to explore nearby, keep scrolling to see what Destination Ontario recommends.

 Limehouse Conservation Area includes dense, pristine forest and plays host to some of the area’s cultural heritage.
 Featuring twisting creeks and a small part of the famous Bruce Trail, the park preserves one of Ontario’s last old-growth forests.
 Make your way along hiking trails and over wooden boardwalks as you explore the mossy woodlands that were once home to an old mill.
 You can still find some remnants of the mill and old lime kilns, initially constructed in the 1840s.
 More paths and trails take you deeper into the preserve to discover historical, cultural and natural relics.